Click HERE for Valley's ARP ESSER III Grant Information (More info below)

 435-635-7815.

-VALLEY IS DEALING WITH FOOD CHOICE SHORTAGES DUE TO THE NATIONAL SHORTAGES OF DRIVERS, WAREHOUSE WORKERS, AND OTHER SUPPLY CHAINS.
+VALLEY IS continuing to deal WITH FOOD CHOICE SHORTAGES DUE TO THE NATIONAL SHORTAGES OF DRIVERS, WAREHOUSE WORKERS, AND OTHER SUPPLY CHAINS.
 OUR MENU IS SUBJECT TO CHANGE BASED ON SUPPLY AND DEMAND OF THE ITEMS LISTED ON THE MENU.

 Valley Academy is currently using ASPIRE.
 To access your ASPIRE account click on the button below.